flowplayer/wordpress-flowplayer/readme.txt

 = 1.9.4 - 9 October 2014 =
 * fix bug: change class from `.flowplayer` to `.flowplayer-video`
 * fix bug: letting 0 be a valid number for ads time
-* fix bug: removed trailing coma in JS and moved action `fp5_video_config` to the start of the JS
+* fix bug: removed trailing comma in JS and moved action `fp5_video_config` to the start of the JS

 = 1.9.3 - 2 October 2014 =
 * fix bug: adding asf js and css files